-6 Characteristics of Great Growth Stocks - Cabot Wealth Network
+6 Characteristics of Great Growth Stocks

 These aren’t just any six characteristics.
 These are the six fundamental characteristics that correlated most highly with profits in a 10-year study of stocks bought for the Model Portfolio of the Cabot Growth Investor.

 In other words, after 10 years of investing, these are the factors that were best at bringing us profits.
 Might another 10 years bring a different result?
-I’ll let you know in 10 years.
-Until then, however, I feel pretty good about these six characteristics of great growth stocks.
+We’ll let you know in 10 years.
+Until then, however, we feel pretty good about these six characteristics of great growth stocks.

-This company’s market leadership will continue for years to come.For details, click here.

-So here they are, with the very best criteria—in the time-honored tradition of lists—coming last.
+So here they are, in Tim’s words, with the very best criteria—in the time-honored tradition of lists—coming last.

 Great Growth Stocks Characteristic #1: Invest in Mass Markets

-This one is well known to many investors.
+This one is well-known to many investors.
 The more potential customers there are for a product or service, the greater the possibility that the business will be a success and the greater the possibility the investment will be a success.
 But how big is a mass market?
 Sometimes it’s hard to know where to draw the line; there is no right answer.
 Choosing between a manufacturer of curling equipment (that sport where they slide the rock down the ice) and a manufacturer of shoes, I’d go with the shoe manufacturer.
 Its mass market was just one reason we once added Crocs (CROX), the maker of “funny-looking plastic shoes,” to Cabot Growth Investor’s Model Portfolio and grabbed a 307% gain in it.

 Great Growth Stocks Characteristic #2: Market Dominance/Barriers to Entry

 Patents often provide a great barrier to entry.
 And if there’s no one else providing competition, you can be sure those patents are strong.
-Intuitive Surgical (ISRG) was and remains the classic example of that, as its one-of-a-kind surgical robotic systems remain untouched by competitors due to the firm’s great patent protection.
+Intuitive Surgical (ISRG) was the classic example of that, as its one-of-a-kind surgical robotic systems were untouched by competitors due to the firm’s great patent protection.
 As for market dominance, this can be harder to measure, but you know it when you see it.
-When Google (GOOG) first came public, there were many competitors (Yahoo, Ask Jeeves, Excite), but Google was the clear leader, and advertisers stampeded to the company’s door so as to be exposed to the largest number of users.
+When Alphabet (GOOG) first came public, there were many competitors (Yahoo, Ask Jeeves, Excite), but Google was the clear leader, and advertisers stampeded to the company’s door so as to be exposed to the largest number of users.

 Great Growth Stocks Characteristic #3: Accelerating Earnings Growth

-Note: *This article is periodically updated to reflect market conditions.